Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following statements describes the AWS Cloud’s agility?
+### Which of the following statements describes the AWS Cloud's agility?

 - [ ] AWS allows you to host your applications in multiple regions around the world.
 - [ ] AWS provides customizable hardware at the lowest possible cost.